OnoArnaldo/markdown-to-pdf/README.md

 The configuration file is divided in 4 sections:

-* Fonts: To add specific fonts to the document (example: some font you downloaded from google fonts).
+* Fonts: To add specific fonts to the document (example: some font you downloaded from Google fonts).
 * Styles: Configure the styles than can be used in the document.
 * Reports: Definition of the style to be used based on the combination of attributes.